The Neuroscience Behind Narrow-Mindedness

-Aug 29, 2024(Disclaimer: The author is not a medical professional.
-This is not a medical article).
+Disclaimer: The author is not a medical professional.
+This is not a medical article.

-And despite the complexities and controversy involved, if there’s one aspect I can confirm about the topic, from experience it is this:
+And despite the complexities and controversy involved, if there’s one aspect I can confirm about the topic from m ypersonal experiences, it is this:

-There’s a lot of mythology about artists and our need for freedom.
+There’s a lot of mythology about creatives and our need for 'freedom'.

 Social Expectations

-Social norms (even the self-proclaimed ‘broad-minded’ ones), tend to favor conformity by default.
+Social norms (even the self-proclaimed ‘broad-minded’ ones) tend to favour conformity by default.

-Mutual consent has always been a vague to non-existent practice in that dynamic.
+Mutual consent can be a vague concept in that dynamic.

-Similarly, most pedagogical structures to date, remain rigid, with external expectations dominating the narrative.
+Additionally, pedagogical (pr professional) structures can remain rigid, with external expectations dominating the narrative.

-Simply put, participants in society or an institution are either ‘rewarded’ or ‘punished’, based on how well they perform and fulfill identical tasks and expectations.
+Simply put, participants in society or an institution are often either:

-Sound crazy?
-It usually does when unpacked that way.
+It usually does when thought of that way.

 Creativity vs. Survival

-A lot of musicians may not be aware of this but verified research has revealed information that easily confirms the adverse effects of toxic pedagogy and poor relationship dynamics on cognitive health for a while now.
+A lot of creatives may not be aware of this, but verified research has revealed information that easily confirms the adverse effects of poor teaching and relationship dynamics on cognitive health for a while now.

 Those unpleasant situations in classes and rehearsal rooms that leave us feeling 'damaged'?